pxtrickhoxng/cortexmind-frontend/README.md

 ### Sidebar Displaying User Chat Sessions
 <img width="547" height="694" src="https://github.com/user-attachments/assets/fac3e028-873a-444a-b0b6-729622cd6b82" />

+When a user clicks on a chat session, a request is sent to the backend to fetch all messages for that session, populating the page with the existing chat history.

 ### Response Style Selector
 <img width="819" height="374" src="https://github.com/user-attachments/assets/573c5e80-a52b-4b44-92e4-cadb085b4474" />

+Controls the `temperature` parameter of the DeepSeek-chat model, allowing users to adjust response creativity and style.
+More information can be found here: [DeepSeek Parameter Settings](https://api-docs.deepseek.com/quick_start/parameter_settings)

 ---